boazbk/tcs/lec_09_godel.md

 ::: {.proof data-ref="QMS-thm"}
-The proof will be obtained by a reduction from the Halting problem.
+The proof is obtained by a reduction from the Halting problem.
 Specifically, we will use the notion of a _configuration_ of a Turing Machines ([configtmdef](){.ref}) that we have seen in the context of proving that one dimensional cellular automata are Turing complete.
 We need the following facts about configurations: